-6.2.1 Engine Mounting - Install the engine so that it is upright and the crankshaft is horizontal.
+6.2.1 Engine Mounting - Install the engine so the crankshaft is horizontal.

 Note 1: Caution -- The engine mounting hardware should be configured to minimize block distortion when the engine is fastened to the mounts.
 Excessive block distortion can influence test results.